Music History for

 1839 - Composer John Knowles Paine was born.

-1941 - Sammy Kaye and his orchestra recorded "Until Tomorrow."
+1941 - Sammy Kaye and his orchestra recorded "Until Tomorrow (Goodnight My Love)."

 1973 - Mick Jagger was refused a Japanese visa because of a 1969 drug bust.
 The event halted the Rolling Stones' plan to tour the Orient.